danielfan/Phycas/VC10/readme.txt

-Last updated 19 Dec 2008 by Paul O. Lewis
+Last updated 6 August 2010 by Paul O. Lewis

 First, note that the *proper* way to build Phycas is using bjam from the directory containing the file Jamroot (i.e. the parent of this directory).
 There is really only one good reason